 At the law offices of Greg Monforton & Partners, our team of Windsor trial lawyers have more than 20 years of experience dealing with auto accidents and personal injuries.
 If you sustained injuries or were involved in a car vs. motorcycle accident and are now considering a legal solution to obtaining compensation, we can help.

-With main offices located in Windsor and Essex County, Monforton is also eager to provide their legal expertise to those in the following areas as well:
+With our office located in Windsor, Monforton is also eager to provide their legal expertise to those in the following areas as well:

 - Devonshire Heights

 - St.Clair Beach